 What is Xtreme?

-Xtreme is the name of a Remote Access Trojan (RAT).
-It is designed to grant access and control of infected in order to facilitate a variety of malicious misuse.
-This malware has been used globally, targeting governments and governmental organizations, financial institutions, large private corporations, telecommunication companies and media outlets.
-However, while it primarily targeted representatives and employees of the aforementioned entities, it is not unlikely that smaller businesses or average users could be targeted.
+This malware has been used globally, targeting governments and governmental organizations, financial institutions, large private corporations, telecommunication companies and media outlets, however, while it primarily targeted representatives and employees of the aforementioned entities, smaller businesses or average users are often targeted.

 How did Xtreme infiltrate my computer?